 - Fully Synthetic

-One thing for sure is, there has never been an engine that has failed directly as a result of using regular oil, blend, or synthetic oil.
+One thing for sure is, that there has never been an engine that has failed directly as a result of using regular oil, blend, or synthetic oil.
 So before you select which oil type to use, there are a few important factors to take into consideration.

 These factors are: